 Shipping to Alaska and Hawaii is available, and customers should contact U.S. Mattress directly for a price quote.

-The Sapphire Dream is shipped as a bed-in-a-box, which means that it arrives at your front door compressed inside a large box.
+The Sapphire Dream is shipped as a mattress in a box, which means that it arrives at your front door compressed inside a large box.
 When the mattress is taken out of the packaging, it decompresses and achieves its complete size.

 U.S. Mattress does not offer White Glove delivery or old mattress removal for the Sapphire Dream mattress.